mevljas/Databases/Seminar/README.md

 population, the strongest will be “Terrier 00”, the next “Terrier 01” and so on.
 Task you can solve in several steps (sequence of queries).
 ```
-### 3. Order (DDL) (2 0%)
+### 3. Order (DDL) (20%)

 ```
-a) Write a save procedure CreateAlliance (nameAlliance, pid), which creates a new alliance the name of the Alliance and the member with the code pid.
+a) Write a save procedure CreateAlliance (nameAlliance, pid), which creates a new alliance with the name of the Alliance and the member with the code pid.
 The procedure must also check that the player with the code pid is not already in the second alliance.
-b) Write a transaction that will merge GM-H4N1TM and RS-H3N3TM alliance members into a new an alliance called VirusTM.
+b) Write a transaction that will merge GM-H4N1TM and RS-H3N3TM alliance members into a new alliance called VirusTM.
 ```

 ### 4. Order (ODBC) (20%)

 In Python or Java, write a program that connects to the database and
-for the entire playing field, it calculates the population density and the population density of a particular alliance.
+for the entire playing field calculates the population density and the population density of a particular alliance.
 Calculate the density in areas of size 10x10 fields according to the formulas:

-#### 퐺 표푠 푡표 푡푎 푝표 푝푢 푙푎 푐푖 푗푒 =

 ```
-푢푝 푢푝 푛푎 푝표 푝푢 푙푎 푐푖 푗푎 푛푎 표푏 푚표 č 푗푢
-100
+population density = total population in the area / 100
 ```
-#### 퐺 표푠 푡표 푡푎 푎 푙푖 푎푛 푠푒 =

 ```
-푢푝 푢푝 푛푎 푝표 푝푢 푙푎 푐푖 푗푎 푖 푧푏 푟푎 푛푒 푎 푙푖 푎푛 푠푒 푛푎 표푏 푚표 č 푗푢 100
+alliance density = total population of the selected alliance in the area / 100
 ```
-Save the calculated density results (for each of the 50x 50 = 25 00 ranges) in the appropriate one
+Save the calculated density results (for each of the 50x 50 = 2500 ranges) in the appropriate
 table densityPopulations and densityAlliance and write them back to the database.
 To calculate the density
-alliances you can choose any alliance.
+of the alliances you can choose any alliance.
 It is recommended to make a function that has an input
 parameter alliance name.

 ### 5. Order (ODBC) (10%)

-If you know, solve a), otherwise b).
+If you know how to, solve a), otherwise b).
 Point a) can bring you an extra bonus.
 Graphs can be
 two-dimensional (higher point intensity means higher number) or three-dimensional (columnar).
 They should definitely be clear enough.

 ```
-a) * (Bonus additional 10% for demonstration) Write a GUI application in Python or Java, which is connected to the database and plots the results of the calculated density in the form of graphs settlement from the fourth task.
+a) * (**Bonus additional 10% for demonstration**) Write a GUI application in Python or Java, which is connected to the database and plots the results of the calculated density in the form of graphs settlement from the fourth task.
 As part of this task, you can also realize the entire fourth task, without storing intermediate results.